 You will be bored.

-If you're the type of person who reads about fashion (you must be--you're reading this blog right now) or enjoys shopping at all, you will tired of your capsule wardrobe in about an hour.
+If you're the type of person who reads about fashion (you must be--you're reading this blog right now) or enjoys shopping at all, you will tire of your capsule wardrobe in about an hour.
 You will have a weird feeling of deprivation, followed quickly by a strong urge to shop.
 Additional side effects include spending too much money at Nordstrom and attending clothing swap parties.

 You live in an non-temperate climate.

 In San Diego, a capsule wardrobe can work.
 Since our climate doesn't vary much, there is no need for snow boots or puffer coats.
 If you live somewhere with real weather, you will need more clothes to be warm enough in the winter.
 If you live in New York, you may wear 5 layers in the winter.
 With a capsule wardrobe, in 5 days, you would be completely out of clothes.
 How many trips to the laundromat/ dry cleaner are you willing to take in a week?
 I will go out on a limb and guess the answer is less than three.